Bern4rdR/ID2222-homeworks/hw2/report.md

 Using the passing candidates, rules are then generated for each of them.
 The more than half a million potential rules are narrowed down to only 53.
 The results shown in the log require the support of at least 5 and a confidence of at least 0.1.

 ## Benchmarks
 Using 10 processes is faster than using 1.
+We measure ~27-28 seconds for the initial 2-ton generation wiht 10 processes on a 12 core machine.
+With a single process we measure roughly ~138 seconds.
+Essentially this provides about a 5x speedup.